quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 expect and add support for these events, though SHOULD NOT expect all Core events to be present in each qlog trace.

-The "Base" events add additional debugging options and CAN be present in qlog files.
+The "Base" events add additional debugging options and MAY be present in qlog files.
 Most of these can be implicitly inferred from data in Core events (if those contain all their properties), but for many it is better to log the events explicitly as well, making it clearer how the implementation behaves.
 These events